Ask A Cop: School speed zones

 Editor's note: Every week a Lake Oswego police officer answers your questions in this space.
-Send questions to Reporter Cliff Newell at email@example.com or call him at 503-636-1281, ext.
+Please send your questions to reporter Cliff Newell at email@example.com or 503-636-1281, ext.
 105.

 Lt.
 Doug Treat, Lake Oswego Police Department